-While technical security threats continue to challenge organisational systems, individual users' day-to-day digital experiences are also increasingly at risk.
-Amongst the spectrum of online safety concerns, digitally-enabled scams and fraud have increased in frequency, complexity and impact.
-Unlike cyberattacks such as hacking and malware attacks may occur without the victim's knowledge or consent, scams and fraud schemes tend to rely on social engineering to convince individuals to share sensitive information or approve fraudulent transactions.
-Such "authorised" scams include investment fraud, romance scams, job scams and impersonation schemes.
-In Singapore, scam victims lost up to at least US\$858 million in 2024, with self-effected transfers accounting for 82.4% of total reported scam cases.5 In Vietnam, the Global Anti-Scam Alliance estimates that scam-related losses accounted for approximately 3.6 percent of national GDP in 2023.6 The United Nations reported that cyber-enabled fraud caused losses of up to US\$37 billion across East and SEA in 2023.7
+This shift is most evident in discussions around digitally enabled scams and fraud.
+Unlike technical cybersecurity issues such as hacking and malware attacks, which may occur without the victim's knowledge or consent, these scams and fraud schemes rely on manipulation to convince individuals to share sensitive information or approve fraudulent transactions.
+Such cases are considered an "authorised" threat, in which the victim, after being emotionally manipulated, willingly provides sensitive information or authorises a transaction.
+These include investment fraud, romance scams, job scams, and impersonation schemes.
+It is important to note that the financial losses are significant.
+In Singapore, scam victims lost US\$481.4 million in 2023,5 while in Vietnam, scamrelated losses were estimated at 3.6 percent of national GDP.6 The United Nations reported that cyber-enabled fraud caused losses of up to US\$37 billion across East and SEA in 2023.7